analytiq-hub/sigagent.github.io/machine_learning/yann_lecun_cds.md

   * Similar to k-means with soft marginalization over latent
     * k-means use quadratic balls
     * Gaussian mixture allows balls to take any shape within quadratic form - allow them to be elongated in some directions but not others
+    * Gaussian mixture can be "elongated along the data".
+Thus, it can model the data with fewer samples.
   * Energy: $$E(y, z) = (y-wz)^T (Mz) (y-wz)$$
     * $$(Mz)_{ij} = \sum_{k} M_{ijk}z_k$$
   * Free Energy: $$F(y) = - \frac{1}{\beta} \log \sum_{z \in Z} e^{\beta E(y,z)}$$